VinaySuhirthan/19CS404-DBMS-Lab-Manual/Experiment3_DML_Commands/README.md

 ## RESULT
-Thus, the SQL queries to implement different types of constraints and DDL commands have been executed successfully.
+Thus, the SQL queries to implement DML commands have been executed successfully.